scripting/feedlandRiverInclude/README.md

 First try running the app, <a href="http://scripting.com/code/includeFeedlandTimeline/index.html">here</a>.

-Look at code.js and see how it works.
+Look at <a href="https://github.com/scripting/feedlandRiverInclude/blob/main/code.js">code.js</a> and see how it works.
 Not much there!

-Then look at the head section of index.html.
+Then look at the head section of <a href="https://github.com/scripting/feedlandRiverInclude/blob/main/index.html">index.html</a>.
 There are quite a few script and css files included.